Redefining Cybersecurity for Your Organization

 Redefining Expectations for Your Team As a business owner or manager, you can protect your organization by investing in the right people.
 This does not necessarily mean hiring external or additional staff members unless you are in a position to expand.
 You may have some great untapped potential within your current team.
 Consider the loyalty and proven competency of your administrative team.
 By investing in their ongoing professional development, you can keep your current staff feeling engaged and motivated at work while also building up your cyber defences.

 If you are struggling to find cybersecurity professionals for hire, examine whether or not you could redefine job roles within your organization.
 Maybe your executive assistant would make an excellent systems administrator or network analyst one day if they had the security+ certification or network+ certification training to support that type of end goal.
 Your office administrator could become a data support technician or help desk technician with the help of a+ certification training.
 Perhaps there is even a junior accounting assistant who could become an invaluable threat intelligence analyst after being supported through the cysa+ certification training process.
-Look at your current pool of talent and consult with a professional or advisor if you have one.
+Look at your current pool of talent and consult with a human resources professional or advisor if you have one.
 They may be able to help identify the strengths of your current team and create an action plan for how those strengths could be transformed into a vital and vibrant cybersecurity force.